 For any company on a cash basis accounting system, however, the bookkeeping practice is much simpler.
 In cash basis accounting:

 - Expenses are recognized when cash is paid

 - Revenues are recognized when cash is received.

-Deferred expenses (prepaid expenses, or deferred charges) along with the other prepayment and deferred payment situations described above, are used in accrual accounting but not cash basis accounting.
+Deferred expenses (prepaid expenses, or deferred charges) along with the other prepayment and deferred payment situations described above, are accrual accounting concepts.
+These concepts simply do not exist in cash basis accounting.